Revisiting Implicit Models: Sparsity Trade-offs Capability in Weight-tied Model for Vision Tasks: Introduction

 Leveraging the original weight-tied model as a simple proxy on the perspective of feature representation, we identify a fundamental issue, namely restricted model capability (or model expressive power), in most of the implicit models including both weight-tied models and DEQ-like models.
 As a remedy, and as our next contribution, we propose \emph{multi-mask weight-tied} to implicitly induce more model capability through diverse sparsity patterns for the tied layers, while enjoying a significantly reduced computational overhead.
 Intuitively, storage-free, static, and non-trainable boolean masks are temporally applied to tied layers recursively, resulting in the dissimilar layer structure and thus an increased model capability.
 The effectiveness of such a design choice is verified by extensive results.

 \textbf{We summarize our contributions below:} \begin{itemize}[leftmargin=12pt,nosep] \item We demonstrate the incredible effectiveness and efficiency of standard weight-tied models over similar implicit models, such as DEQ and its variants.
 We emphasize heavily that the contribution of this study does not lie in the novelty of the weight-tied model itself; as such a classical idea has occurred in the community with various forms (see~\autoref{sec:related}).
 Rather, the contribution lies precisely in emphasizing the superior efficiency and effectiveness of such a simple baseline, which should not be omitted for evaluation when proposing advanced implicit model variants. \item We leverage the multi-mask weight-tied layer to implicitly induce model capability through the lens of a simple yet clean weight-tied model.
 The insights therein could further benefit the design of other implicit models in the field, which we leave for future work. \item We examine the trade-off between depth, width, and sparsity of the weight-tied layer, through extensive numerical investigations for ResNet- and Vision-Transformer-like models on CIFAR and ImageNet.
-We provide a clear guideline, as a novel first step, to facilitate the practitioners. \item We showcase the generalizability of our multi-mask weight-tied idea to other learning paradigms, e.g., hardware with 2:4 sparsity~\cite{choquette2021nvidia,pool2021accelerating}, LoRA-like~\cite{hu2022lora} parameter-efficient transfer learning. \end{itemize}
+We provide a clear guideline, as a novel first step, to facilitate the practitioners. \end{itemize}